-

 Frequently Asked Questions: Application

-Applications are accepted through CASPA beginning at the end of April and must be verified by October 1, 2025, for the eleventh cohort starting in May 2026.
+Applications are accepted through CASPA beginning at the end of April and must be verified by October 1, 2026, for the twelfth cohort starting in May 2027.

 While the program determines the clinical placements for all rotations, students have an opportunity to make the preliminary contact with other choose electives from an existing list of available sites.
 These electives can be chosen to augment existing core rotations or to pursue experiences in a sub-specialty of interest.